 - recreational use of land, not designated as a right of way, which might be subject to a village green application

-Establishing the boundary: the boundary will be marked on an Ordnance Survey plan (usually on a scale of 1:2500) which forms part of the title deeds.
+The boundary will be marked on an Ordnance Survey plan (usually on a scale of 1:2500) which forms part of the title deeds.
 However, it may be drawn inaccurately or so thickly as to obscure the exact line.
 Walking the boundary is the only certain way of checking exactly where it falls.
 This exercise can also identify other issues, such as access rights, ransom strips, illegal dumping of waste, or pollution risks which would otherwise not be picked up (see searches above).
 Establishing the ownership of land adjacent to a publicly adopted highway, often a verge between the road and the hedge / fence is not an uncommon issue and may throw up questions relating to access rights to and from the farm.
 If a river forms part of the boundary, it is presumed that the actual boundary line is the middle of the river – and that the boundary stays with the river even as it changes course over time.

 Framing the contract of sale

-What contracts include: contracts of sale should refer to Standard Conditions which are clauses, drafted by the Law Society, relating to standard elements such as general definitions of terms, the process and timing of exchange and completion, penalties for not completing the transaction, how and when payment should be made, insurance and liabilities.
+Contracts of sale should refer to Standard Conditions which are clauses, drafted by the Law Society, relating to standard elements such as general definitions of terms, the process and timing of exchange and completion, penalties for not completing the transaction, how and when payment should be made, insurance and liabilities.
 These Standard Conditions are usually attached as a separate sheet.
 Given the particular nature of a farm transaction, a contract of sale will almost always include Special Conditions, clauses covering specific matters such as entitlement transfer, which will form part of the contract itself rather than as an attachment.

-Other contracts: there are other contracts which can be drafted specifically either to delay or eliminate the tax point (relating to Capital Gains Tax) which occurs at exchange.
+There are other contracts which can be drafted specifically either to delay or eliminate the tax point (relating to Capital Gains Tax) which occurs at exchange.
 These can include conditional, rescindable or binding contracts all of which can be drafted to achieve the maximum tax advantage.

-Vacant possession: it is essential that all contracts clearly state whether or not the property is sold with vacant possession which means that the buyer must be able to occupy the property.
+It is essential that all contracts clearly state whether or not the property is sold with vacant possession which means that the buyer must be able to occupy the property.
 This is particularly relevant when buying a tenanted farm – the seller must ensure that the tenant (and all his assets) has vacated the property.
 It is worth noting that anything left on the farm, from livestock and old machinery, to rubbish and containers, will cause a breach of the seller’s obligation to give vacant possession.
 Solicitors drawing up a contract of sale for a working farm should insert a clause requiring the seller to leave the farm tidy and clean and that anything left behind becomes the property of the buyer.

 From exchange of contract…